-OCPSE is funded principally from appropriation by the SA Government.
-OCPSE works with DTF to determine the cash flows associated with its Government approved program of work and to ensure funding is provided through SA Government budgetary processes to meet the expected cash flows.
+OCPSE is primarily funded from appropriation by the SA Government and recoveries in a fee for service arrangement from other SA Government agencies.
+OCPSE works with DTF to determine the cash flows associated with its government approved program of work and to ensure funding is provided through SA Government budgetary processes to meet the expected cash flows.